Engagement to date

 Managing community concerns

-We will also be working closely with teams from nearby construction projects to help minimise construction and consultation fatigue in your local area.
+We will also be working closely with teams from nearby construction projects to help minimise the construction and consultation fatigue in your local area.

 What happens next